Hojoon-Seo/Hojoon-Seo.github.io/README.md

 ```

 This is my Fizz Buzz program.
 When a number is a multiple of 3, the program prints Fizz.
 When a number is a multiple of 5, the program prints Buzz.
 When a number is both a multiple of 3 and 5, the program prints Fizz Buzz.
 However, when a number is nor a multiple of 3 and 5, the program print the number.

+// 2020/06/30

+Today the weather was nice.
+I had a nice day.